ed-kung/CSUN-Econ-433/labs/lab05/README.md

 	# Keep only working age people in the labor force
 	# YOUR CODE HERE

-	# Create a variable indicating the person is unemployed
+	# Create a variable indicating the person is female
 	# YOUR CODE HERE

-	# Create a dataframe summarizing unemployment rate by degree field
+	# Create a dataframe summarizing percent female by degree field
 	# YOUR CODE HERE

 	# Merge on degree field labels